There are a number of factors that make it more likely for people to have peripheral artery disease (PAD).

 Diabetes: Diabetes increases the risk of developing PAD by up to four times and leads to an increased risk of cardiovascular events and early death.
-Almost 30% of PAD patients have diabetes or impaired blood sugar (glucose) tolerance—a precursor to diabetes.
-Diabetes (and poor foot care) is the most common cause of amputation in the United States.
-If you have uncontrolled diabetes, it increases your risk for PAD and progression of PAD more than controlled diabetes.
-Therefore, diabetes control is very important.
+Diabetes (and poor foot care) is a common cause of loss of foot or leg (amputation) in the United States.
+If you have diabetes, it’s very important to manage the condition.

-Dyslipidemia/abnormal cholesterol: In the Framingham Study, an elevated cholesterol level was associated with twice the risk for chronic leg pain.
-According to the Centers for Disease Control and Prevention's National Health and Nutrition Examination Survey (NHANES), more than 60% of patients with PAD had hyperlipidemia.
-Meanwhile, the PARTNERS (PAD Awareness, Risk, and Treatment: New Resources for Survival) program found that three quarters of patients with PAD had high cholesterol levels.
-The higher the cholesterol level, the higher the risk of developing PAD and coronary artery disease.
-Treating high cholesterol may reduce risk for PAD progression.
+High cholesterol: An elevated cholesterol level has been associated with twice the risk for chronic leg pain.
+According to the Centers for Disease Control and Prevention's National Health and Nutrition Examination Survey, more than 6 out of 10 patients with PAD had high cholesterol.

-Family history: Family history of premature atherosclerosis in first degree relatives is also a risk factor for PAD.
+Family history: Family history of atherosclerosis in first-degree relatives – such as your mother or father – is also a risk factor for PAD.

 Metabolic syndrome: Metabolic syndrome (the combination of obesity, high cholesterol, high blood pressure, and high blood sugar) increases the risk for PAD, as it does for coronary artery disease.